-According to Brother Christopher officers of the DHHL enforcement division have been very helpful.
+According to Fishkin, officers of the DHHL enforcement division have been very helpful.
 Some DHHL commissioners have responded positively to the Kawaakoa’s willingness to abandon their belief in the scam and pay their mortgage.

 I know there are others who have retained an attorney.
 We are in the process of getting affidavits from those other individuals and families who have suffered from this as well.

 Mahelani Ventura-Oliver was telling them the loan was illegally transacted in the first place; the mortgage already paid for, and that DHHL was illegal in the first place.
 This fraud was perpetrated against Gary and Hilda Kawaakoa and the Department of Hawaiian Homelands and it is continuing, as I write, with other families who have not yet been effectively disabused of these fraudulent beliefs and other families have already been harmed.

 The FBI seized assets from Ventura-Oliver, Petro Hoy and other well known sovereignty activists in April, 2009.
 The Honolulu Advertiser reported: